austin-maison/cdc-birth-predictor/README.md

 ## Overview

-This project applies classification models to CDC birth records to predict C‑section outcomes and attempts to identify key maternal and pregnancy factors associated with them.
-The genesis of this project came out of a conversation I had with my wife after we noticed that, in our social circle, induced labor seemed to have a strong positive correlation with having an unplanned C-section.
-We wanted to know if this was more broadly true, so I set out to test this hypothesis (it in fact has a negative correlation).
-Since then, the project has evolved into looking for *any* pre-birth predictors of C-sections.
+This project applies classification models to CDC birth records to predict C‑section outcomes and to identify key maternal and pregnancy factors associated with them.
+The initial motivation came from a personal observation within a small social circle that induced labor appeared to correlate strongly with unplanned C‑sections.
+This prompted an investigation into whether the pattern held more broadly; analysis shows the correlation is actually negative.
+The project has since expanded to explore a wider range of potential predictors of C‑section deliveries.

 ## Dataset